noelcodes/Clothes-recognition/README.md

 ```

 ## Plan of attack
 I have 1 week to do this.
-After reading [DeepFashion paper ](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Liu_DeepFashion_Powering_Robust_CVPR_2016_paper.pdf), I knew a simple CNN and any transfer learning models is NOT going to give any good result.
+After reading [DeepFashion / Fashionet paper](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Liu_DeepFashion_Powering_Robust_CVPR_2016_paper.pdf), I knew a simple CNN and any transfer learning models is NOT going to give any good result.
 However its the only few methods I know for now.
 And I have codes ready for testing.
-So I went ahead, at least I have some results to show before deadline.
+Due to time constraint, I'm going to tackle this using a few techniques I have already know, since I have ready codes, as baseline.
+Then if I have more time, I will try out something I don't know, i.e [Fashionet, based on a paper dated LiuZhiWei](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Liu_DeepFashion_Powering_Robust_CVPR_2016_paper.pdf).

 ### Timeline: (I am updating this as I move along)
 - 9July: Researching.
 Looking at Github, youtube, blogs, papers.
 Problem is  First, clothes often have large variations in style, texture, and cutting, which confuse existing systems.
 Second, clothing items are frequently subject to deformation and occlusion.
 Third, clothing images often exhibit serious variations when they are taken under different scenarios, such as selfies vs. online shopping